alexanderskulikov/discrete-math-python-scripts/README.md

 #### [Appendix: SAT and ILP Solvers](https://colab.research.google.com/github/alexanderskulikov/discrete-math-python-scripts/blob/master/notebooks/07_sat_and_ilp.ipynb)

-In this chapter, we show how to use SAT and ILP solvers to handle difficult combinatorial problems in practice.
+In this chapter, we show that it is surprisingly easy to use SAT and ILP solvers to handle difficult combinatorial problems in practice.
+To demonstrate this, we will implement together simple programs for the following puzzles: Sudoku, 8 Queens, and 16 Diagonals.
+When doing this, we follow the declarative programming paradigm: we explain the rules of the puzzle to a solver, the solver then finds a solution.

 ### Combinatorics and Probability